equalframework/equal-doc/Basics/Object-definition.md

 #### one2many

-1-N relation, associated with a many2one object
+1-N relation, related to a many2one object

 ```php
 // todolist\User